RedHatBelux/AAP2_terraform/README.md

 - credentials
   - to access AWS
   - to store the Terraform state file in an S3 bucket
   - the SSH credential to connect to the EC2 instances
 - some jobs
 - a workflow that plugs those jobs

 Some AWS resources:

 - a key pair that will be used by AAP to post provision EC2 instances
 - an S3 bucket that will be used to store the Terraform State file

+Note: all resources will be created in the `eu-central-1` region.
+Make sure to set the correct region in the Amazon AWS console.

 ## When AAP is up and running

-Under Automation Execution > Templates, run the workflow.
+Under Automation Execution > Templates, run the workflow "Workflow all in one".

 It will create two EC2 instances (CentOS Stream + Amazon Linux) using Terraform.